 Additionally, all public meetings, in-person outreach and project events will be postponed for the foreseeable future because of social distancing recommendations.
 These efforts will be evaluated on a case by case basis as we slowly reopen and in coordination with the state of emergency declaration.

 To provide tax relief to those affected by the COVID-19 outbreak, the deadline for paying the KCMO earnings tax has been extended to July 15, 2020.

 Tax clearances and business licensing can be done online through QuickTax.

 The Business License Office at 1118 Oak Street, Kansas City, Missouri 64106 is closed until further notice due to the COVID situation.

 KC Water has temporarily halted water shut-offs due to non-payment during this time to ensure all customers have access to water in their homes.

 At KC Water, our highest priority is ensuring the health and safety of our

 employees and our customers.
 As the number of COVID-19 cases continues to rise, we continue to implement changes in an effort to safeguard everyone’s health and well-being.

-- Beginning Monday, March 23rd, KC Water will make changes to work schedules to help reduce the number of employees in the office and some employees will work from home.
+- KC Water will make changes to work schedules to help reduce the number of employees in the office and some employees will continue to work from home.
 Because of these changes customer response and resolution times may be affected.
 We also ask customers with non-emergency questions to delay calling.